 For example, Matthew Henry’s Concise Commentary says of Job’s wife, “His wife was spared to him, to be a troubler and tempter to him.”
 Interesting conclusion but think about who spared Job’s wife.
 God initially gave Satan power over all Job owned and restrained him only from touching Job himself.
-So God did not save Job’s wife to play the role of Satan’s tormentor.
+So God did not save Job’s wife to play the role of Satan’s tormentor; Satan did.
 Satan can hope that Job’s wife develops the attitude and has the influence to undermine Job’s faith, but unless she was demon possessed, he has no power to make her play that role.
 Satan could have spared Job’s wife assuming what her response would be but he could not be certain because he was not created with the ability to know the hearts and minds of men.
 So, at best, Satan could make an educated guess at how Job’s wife would respond just as he did when he stood before God Himself boasting that Job, God’s paragon of integrity, would curse God if he should take away all of the people and things Job most loved.

 The Pulpit Commentary seems to concur.
 Allow me to refresh your memory and remind you that Job’s wife did not encourage Job to curse God and die after the death of her ten children.
 Nope.
 As the Pulpit Commentary points out, “Job’s wife had said nothing when the other calamities had taken place” instead she had “refrained her tongue, and kept silence, though probably with some difficulty.”
 The commentary goes on to state that, “Now she can endure no longer.
 To see her husband so afflicted, and so patient under his afflictions, is more than she can bear.”

 Well, that’s one conclusion.
 But whose to say that this woman simply struggled to stand helplessly by and watch her husband suffer fast on the heals of the loss of her children?
 Whose to say she isn’t terrified that she will lose him too and that living in anticipation of his death is much harder than inviting it because it gives her the illusion of control in a life that has become defined by chaos and suffering.
-A, let’s just get it over with attitude, removes the anxiety she is fighting to control.
+It’s a, let’s just get it over with attitude, eliminating the anxiety she is fighting to control.

 The Pulpit Commentary goes on to say, “Her mind is weak and ill regulated, and she suffers herself to become Satan’s ally and her husband’s worst enemy.
 It is noticeable that she urges her husband to do exactly that which Satan had suggested that he would do, and had evidently wished him to do, thus fighting on his side, and increasing her husband’s difficulties.”
 Ouch, that’s harsh!